-During the visit, meetings were held with you, the deputy headteacher, the inclusion leader six members of the Governing Body, including the Chair of Governors and a representative of the local authority, to discuss the action taken since the last inspection.
+During the visit, meetings were held with you, the deputy headteacher, the inclusion leader, six members of the Governing Body, including the Chair of Governors and a representative of the local authority, to discuss the action taken since the last inspection.
 We walked around all classrooms and met staff and pupils during lessons.
-I briefed staff and met with a group of pupils to gauge their views on the improvements that are being made.
+I briefed staff and met a group of pupils to gauge their views on the improvements that are being made.
 The school improvement and action plans were evaluated.
-I considered a range of information, including pupils' progress data for the current year and the last academic year.
+I considered a range of documents including information on children's attainment in the Early Years Foundation Stage.